Prizzi's Honor poster

 The inciting incident occurs at 15 minutes when Charley becomes infatuated with Irene Walker at the wedding, a mysterious woman who captivates him completely, disrupting his focused dedication to the family..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Charley chooses to fully commit to Irene, proposing marriage and deciding to blend his personal life with his professional obligations to the family., moving from reaction to action.
+This illustrates the protagonist's commitment to Charley chooses to fully commit to Irene, proposing marriage and deciding to blend his personal life with his professional obligations to the family., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Discovery that Irene stole money from the Prizzi family and may have been involved in schemes against them; the family's suspicion of her grows, creating the first major crack in Charley's dual loyalty., fundamentally raising what's at risk.
+Significantly, this crucial beat Discovery that Irene stole money from the Prizzi family and may have been involved in schemes against them; the family's suspicion of her grows, creating the first major crack in Charley's dual loyalty., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
-Here, The Prizzi family orders a hit on Irene; Charley is devastated as he realizes he must choose between the woman he loves and his sacred duty to the family that raised him., indicates the protagonist at their lowest point.
+Here, The Prizzi family orders a hit on Irene; Charley is devastated as he realizes he must choose between the woman he loves and his sacred duty to the family that raised him., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 81% of the runtime.
 Charley makes his choice: he decides that honor to the family comes first, accepting that he must carry out the hit on Irene himself, synthesizing his professional skills with his grim duty., demonstrating the transformation achieved throughout the journey.